Murder Mystery Easter Egg Hunt: How to Combine Whodunit with Easter Fun

 Guests arrive, get assigned their characters, and the mystery begins.
 At key moments throughout the game, everyone heads out for a "round" of the egg hunt.
 The eggs they find contain evidence — alibis, secret motives, witness statements, forensic details — that feed directly into the mystery they're trying to solve.

 The hunt isn't just a side activity.
 It's the investigation.
+Every egg matters, and every clue changes what the group thinks they know.

 You'll need two things: a murder mystery game and some Easter eggs to put the clues in.